 Download "BolProcessorInstaller.pkg" from here and double-click it.

 This installer has been notarized, which means it contains information that allows Apple to certify its validity.
+The only changes you will have to confirm are usual software installation procedures on your Mac.

 An equivalent method is to run the "install_bolprocessor.sh" script found in the "macos-scripts" folder downloaded here.
 This makes it possible to understand each step of the installation and possibly suggest improvements.